 Philip Engel

-I am an assistant professor at University of Georgia.
-I was previously at Harvard as an NSF postdoc and did my PhD with Robert Friedman at Columbia.
+I am currently an assistant professor at UIC.
+Before that, I was a Bonn Junior Fellow at the University of Bonn for one year, an assistant professor at University of Georgia, and a postdoc at Harvard.
 I love talking about math and meeting new people, so please drop by my office if you feel like chatting.
 Thanks for visiting!
+You can find a CV here.

-My research is in low-dimensional algebraic geometry, especially degenerations of surfaces.
+My research is in algebraic geometry and Hodge theory, especially degenerations of surfaces.
 I’m also fascinated by tilings and have thought a bit about Hurwitz theory.

-I am an assistant professor at University of Georgia.
-I was previously at Harvard as an NSF postdoc and did my PhD with Robert Friedman at Columbia.
+I am currently an assistant professor at UIC.
+Before that, I was a Bonn Junior Fellow at the University of Bonn for one year, an assistant professor at University of Georgia, and a postdoc at Harvard.
 I love talking about math and meeting new people, so please drop by my office if you feel like chatting.
 Thanks for visiting!
+You can find a CV here.

-My research is in low-dimensional algebraic geometry, especially degenerations of surfaces.
+My research is in algebraic geometry and Hodge theory, especially degenerations of surfaces.
 I’m also fascinated by tilings and have thought a bit about Hurwitz theory.

 Publications and Preprints